mrdougal/heroku-study-notes/enterprise/private-spaces.md

 - All apps (in space) consistently logged
 - Easier for auditors to ensure configured correctly and will stay that way
 - Log data is sent directly to
-- Console sessions encryped and need a registered SSH key
+- Console sessions encrypted and need a registered SSH key

 ## Geography